-Hike to the Wesser Bald fire tower on the Appalachian Trail from Tellico Gap, climbing to exceptionally beautiful panoramic views from a historic lookout tower near Tellico Gap.
+Hike to the Wesser Bald Tower on the Appalachian Trail in NC, climbing to exceptionally beautiful panoramic views from a historic lookout tower near Tellico Gap.

-Wesser Bald rises high above the surrounding valleys in the Nantahala National Forest, an exceptionally beautiful and scenic swash of forest in western North Carolina.
-And while it’s no longer technically a bald (there’s fairly dense tree cover on the mountain’s summit), the mountain offers outstanding views from its summit, thanks to a metal fire tower and wooden observation deck at the top.
+Wesser Bald rises high above the surrounding valleys in the Nantahala National Forest, an exceptionally beautiful and scenic swath of forest in western North Carolina.
+And while it’s no longer technically a mountain bald (dense tree cover now blankets the mountain’s summit), the mountain offers outstanding views from its summit, thanks to a metal fire lookout tower and wooden observation deck at the top.

 This hike makes a moderate trek on the Appalachian Trail through a beautiful hardwood forest, climbing from Tellico Gap.
 At the summit, the hike grabs incredible, 360-degree views from the former fire tower.
-For such a relatively short hike, under 3 round-trip miles, the views are simply incredible, stretching far and wide.
+For such a relatively short distance (under three miles, round-trip), the views are simply amazing, stretching far and wide.

 Wesser Bald on the Appalachian Trail: the hike

-The AT meanders through wide switchbacks, beginning a nearly-unrelenting climb to the summit.
-The forest is filled with young hardwoods that tower above leafy underbrush and rooty soil.
-In the Fall, the oak and maple display brilliant color that contrasts with the evergreen laurel and rhododendron, making the hike exceptionally colorful and beautiful.
+The AT meanders through wide switchbacks, beginning a nearly unrelenting climb to the summit.
+Young hardwoods fill the forest, towering above the leafy underbrush and rooty soil.
+In autumn, the oak and maple display brilliant color that contrasts with the evergreen laurel and rhododendron, making the hike exceptionally colorful and beautiful.

 The Appalachian Trail continues its upward climb, reaching the hike’s halfway point at .7 mile just after rounding a switchback.
-The AT passes a small camp on trail right just as the hike passes the 1 mile mark.
+The AT passes a small camp on the trail’s right just after the 1-mile mark.

-The hike veers north, nearing the summit and making a final trek through sharp switchbacks.
+The trail veers north, nearing the summit and making a final trek through sharp switchbacks.
 The trail passes through a clearing at 1.25 miles before darting back into the forest and making a sharp right.
-Reaching the Wesser Bald summit, the hike passes an overlook before turning right, making a final climb to the fire tower.
+Reaching the Wesser Bald summit, the hike passes an overlook before turning right, making a final climb to the summit.

-Wesser Bald from Tellico Gap: Appalachian Trail: Directions & Details
+Wesser Bald Tower on the Appalachian Trail Map, Directions & Details

 Free parking is available at the trailhead.
 Before you go, check for seasonal trail and road closures on the USFS Nantahala National Forest site.